SS Carl D. Bradley: Search and rescue

 At 8:37 a.m. on November 19, Sundew located Carl D. Bradley's forward life raft fifteen hours after the sinking and 17 mi from the disaster site.
 Two survivors were on the raft — First Mate Elmer H. Fleming, 43, and Deck Watchman Frank L. Mays, 26.
 Another crew member from Carl D. Bradley, Deck Watchman Gary Strzelecki, was also found alive, but died not long after being rescued.
 The two survivors said that they fired two of the three signal flares stored on the life raft not long after Carl D. Bradley sank.
 When they tried to fire the remaining flare, it was wet and would not fire when Christian Sartori passed within 100 yd without seeing them.
 Mays reported that his cork-filled life jacket kept him buoyed but he had to hold it down just to keep it on due to the force of the waves.
 He knew that he had to find something to hold on to in order to survive.

 During the day, Sundew and other vessels recovered seventeen more bodies, all wearing lifejackets.
 The bodies were brought to Charlevoix City Hall for family identification.
 More lifejackets were found laced up, indicating that they may have slipped off while they were worn.
 In all, of the 35 crewmen, 33 lost their lives.
 The bodies of the fifteen men not recovered remain missing to this day.

 After the ice broke up in the spring of 1959, the United States Army Corps of Engineers located Carl D. Bradley's wreck using sonar equipment aboard MS Williams.
 The wreck was found 5 mi northwest of Boulder Reef and just south of Gull Island lying at a depth of 360 to 370 ft.
-Later in 1959, Carl D. Bradley's owners, U.S. Steel, hired Los Angeles-based Global Marine Exploration Company to survey the wreck using the underwater television from the USS Submarex.
+Later in 1959, Carl D. Bradley's owners, U.S. Steel, hired Los Angeles-based Global Marine Exploration Company to survey the wreck using the underwater television from the minisub Submarex.
 They concluded that the ship was lying in one piece.
 However, the two survivors continued to maintain that they saw Carl D. Bradley break in two.
 The U.S. Steel survey of the wreck was criticized because it was conducted in secrecy without impartial witnesses.